-Glyphosate is often presented as a simple agricultural tool—a weed killer used to improve crop yields and farm efficiency.
+Glyphosate is often presented as a simple agricultural tool, a weed killer used to improve crop yields and farm efficiency.
 But when you step back and examine how glyphosate is actually used in modern agriculture, a very different picture emerges.

-Glyphosate is now the most widely used herbicide in the world, sprayed on lawns, parks, school grounds, and—most importantly—on many of the crops that make up the foundation of the modern diet.
+Glyphosate is now the most widely used herbicide in the world, sprayed on lawns, parks, school grounds, and most importantly, on many of the crops that make up the foundation of the modern diet.

 In fact, the modern food system has become so dependent on this chemical that policymakers have begun framing its continued production and availability as a matter of national security.

-That reality raises an important question:
+That reality raises an important question – Glyphosate in food.

 If a chemical has become essential to the global food supply, what happens if that same chemical is also contributing to widespread health problems?